furycurry/lidc-3d-nodule-benchmark/docs/methodology.md

 Both applied to matched seeds for `best_val_dice` and `best_val_hd95`.
 Significance threshold: $\alpha = 0.05$.

+The same paired statistical methodology was applied to test-set results, with pairwise comparisons across all three configurations on test Dice, HD95, IoU, and ASSD.

 ### 5.4 Gradient Telemetry
 A standalone, non-invasive diagnostic script (`grad_telemetry_check.py`) measures gradient magnitude of the boundary loss term vs. the regional (Dice+Focal) loss term using a trained checkpoint and real validation batches — deliberately not modifying `train.py`, just inspecting gradients via `torch.autograd.grad`.